Leaderboard

 2 points

-@Cdog923 that file with Lemming's recruiting rankings for each player would be a great time killer some day.
+27. @Cdog923 that file with Lemming's recruiting rankings for each player would be a great time killer some day.
 Thanks for producing that.
 I still don't get why people want to poo-poo the talent that was brought in by Osborne.
 It's like they want to hang their hats on that those great teams were built on hard work and the genius of Tom Osborne.
-Yes, those 2 items were very important, as was the overall talent which was brought in by Osborne and the staff.2 points
+Yes, those 2 items were very important, as was the overall talent which was brought in by Osborne and the staff.

 2 points